adurimurthy/FintechHW_12_3/README.md

 #### What have been the major trends and innovations of this domain over the last 5-10 years?

 In the last 5 to 10 years there have been many changes in the domain of wealth management.
 Several companies in the US and all over the globe have started offering the trading of several crypto currencies.
 The world also saw the wider acceptance of digital currencies in several parts of the globe such as hotels, restaraunts, travel websites and so on.
+Some of the trends in the crypto currencies can be found at (https://www.ersj.eu/dmdocuments/2018_XXI_3_34.pdf)

 Source:  (https://aithority.com/technology/blockchain/coinbase-wallet-adds-support-for-crypto-via-unstoppable-domains/)